 With taxes and death being certainties in life, business owners should consider contingency planning for ill health and death.
 This is particularly important where the business owner is the sole shareholder and director.

 - Check the articles.
 What provisions do they contain to cater for death of a shareholder or director?
 Are they adequate for the company's current situation and suitable for the future?

 - Ensure the business owner has executed a will and that its provisions regarding the shares are consistent with the company's articles.
 For more on this issue, read our blog: How do you transfer shares owned by someone who has died?

 - Identify pinch-point dependencies.
 Does all the necessary business knowledge reside in one person?
 Who manages all the customer and supplier relationships?
 Who knows the password to access the company's computer systems?
 Who can authorise payments from the bank?

 - Consider whether it is possible or appropriate to enable an employee to do any of these key activities.
 Is there any training or knowledge transfer that should be carried out so that the company can still run effectively should a director be indisposed?

 - In the mid to longer term, consider succession planning.
 When might the business owner wish to hand over the reins?
 To whom?
 What legal and practical steps need to be taken to make this happen?

 Business owners work hard to build up the value of their business.
-A bit of planning now will help to preserve that value.
-Ensuring that the business can continue to run should the worst happen will also alleviate pressure on any employees as well as the owner’s dependants.
+Some planning now may help to preserve that value.
+Ensuring that the business can continue to run, should the worst happen, will also alleviate pressure on any employees as well as the owner's dependants.
 Brodies is experienced in advising businesses on both legal and practical steps to mitigate risks in this area.
-Please get in touch with your usual Brodies’ contact.
+Please get in touch with your usual Brodies' contact.